 - Smooth down and wax your tool rest.
 This keeps the edge smooth rather than bumpy which will improve your long cuts on your turning.

 - Wipe down and silicon the ways, or rails, of your wood lathe.
 While some people wax the rails this could lead to debris build up.
 A silicon spray reduces the friction of the banjo and the tail stock so that you can easily move them across the lathe.

 - Take that old toothbrush and clean the head stock threads.
-This is what holds your faceplates secure.
+This is what holds your faceplates and chucks secure.
 Again we want a good snug fit that will maintain alignment with the tail stock so get rid of any sawdust or debris on the threads.